h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-3-part-3/introduction-to-machine-learning-with-h2o-3-part-3.md

-# Introduction to Machine Learning Part 3
+# Introduction to Machine Learning with H2O-3 - Part 3

 ## Outline